gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ## FN2

-Who need function keys up to 24? absolutely nobody.
+Who need function keys up to 24?
+Absolutely nobody.
 QMK Bootloader and QMK Reboot are in contorted positions to avoid accidental press.

 |•••|•••|•••|•••|•••|•••|•••|•••|•••|•••|•••|
 |---|---|---|---|---|---|---|---|---|---|---|